nystudio107/craft-routemap/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Route Map.

-You can also install Route Map via the **Plugin Store** in the Craft AdminCP.
+You can also install Route Map via the **Plugin Store** in the Craft Control Panel.

 ## Route Map Overview

 Route Map is a plugin to help bridge the routing gap between frontend technologies like Vue/React and Craft CMS.
 Using Route Map, you can define your routes in Craft CMS as usual, and use an XHR to get a list of the routes in JSON format for use in your Vue/React frontend (it converts `blog/{slug}` dynamic routes to `/blog/:slug`).

-This allows you to create your routes dynamically in Craft CMS using the AdminCP, and have them translate automatically to your frontend framework of choice.
+This allows you to create your routes dynamically in Craft CMS using the Control Panel, and have them translate automatically to your frontend framework of choice.

 Route Map also assists with ServiceWorkers by providing a list of all of the URLs on your Craft CMS site, or just the specific sections you're interested in.
 You can limit the URLs returned via any `ElementQuery` criteria, and Route Map can even return a list of URLs to all of the Assets that a particular Entry uses (whether in Assets fields, or embedded in Matrix blocks).